MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

       - The `H` value can be negative if the mesh dips in a large area.
 Press and hold the controller button to terminate the current Phase 2 command.
 You can then re-issue `G29 P 2` with an `H` parameter more suitable for the area you're manually probing.
 Note that the command tries to start in a corner of the bed where movement will be predictable.
 Override the distance calculation location with the `X` and `Y` parameters.
 You can print a mesh Map (`G29 T`) to see where the mesh is invalidated and where the nozzle needs to move to complete the command.
 Use `C` to indicate that the search should be based on the current position.
       - The `B` parameter for this command is described above.
 It places the manual probe subsystem into Business Card mode where the thickness of a business card is measured and then used to accurately set the nozzle height in all manual probing for the duration of the command.
 A Business card can be used, but you'll get better results with a flexible Shim that doesn't compress.
 This makes it easier to produce similar amounts of force and get more accurate measurements.
 Google if you're not sure how to use a shim.
       - The `T` (Map) parameter helps track mesh building progress.
-      - NOTE: `P2` requires an LCD controller
+      - NOTE: `P2` requires an LCD controller!
   - tag: 3
     description: |
       **Fill Unpopulated** regions of the mesh with a fixed value (`C`) or use 'smart fill' to extrapolate from already probed points (`no argument`).